 3. Fairness and Compliance: The bond requirement ensures fairness among businesses operating within the county.
 It establishes a level playing field by holding all operators of overweight or oversize vehicles accountable to the same standards and regulations.
 Additionally, it encourages compliance with local transportation laws, fostering a safer and more orderly environment on the roads.

-If you need an Overweight Vehicle Bond, please call us (913) 214-8344 or email us at [email protected].
+If you need an Overweight Vehicle Bond, please call us at (913) 214-8344 or email us at [email protected].

 Contact us today for more information on our services!

-Why the Montgomery County required Bond?
+Why did Montgomery County required Bond?

 What is an Oversized Vehicle?